autosportlabs/RCP2GEMS/README.md

 Usage:

-'''rccsv2gems.pl INPUTFILENAME OUTPUTFILENAME --minsats=X --disable-gps-cleanup
+    rccsv2gems.pl INPUTFILENAME OUTPUTFILENAME --minsats=X --disable-gps-cleanup
        (optional)  --minsats=X where X is the minimum number of gps satellites required for valid data (sets lat/long to null if GpsSats value is less than min) Default is 4.
        (optional)  --disable-gps-cleanup disables the cleanup per the GpsSats value.
 Useful when you don't care or don't have the GpsSats column logged.
-'''

 Installing Dependencies
 =======================

 This script required a Perl add-on module for processing CSv files.
 To install this module, issue the command:

-'''> cpan Text::CSV'''
+    > cpan Text::CSV

 First time example
 ==================

 Here's an example using demo log file.
 Assuming requirements are met, issue the following command:

-'''> perl rccsv2gems.pl RCP_Demo.LOG  RCP_Demo.dlog'''
+    > perl rccsv2gems.pl RCP_Demo.LOG  RCP_Demo.dlog